 Let yourself off the hook for being human.
 Believe that at any given moment, you are doing the best you can.
 Pace yourself.
 Engage in activities that you enjoy.

 When you are ready, you can once again focus on your health in ways that are beyond how you coped during the pandemic.

 Laughter is Good Medicine

-COVID-19 precautions and shutdowns can increase the sense of having no control over our own lives.
-Laughter is one way to ease the stress.
-There is a lot of quarantine humor on the Internet.
-My favorite:
+COVID-19 precautions and shutdowns increased the sense of having no control over our own lives.
+Laughter was one way to ease the stress.
+There was a lot of quarantine humor on the Internet.
+My favorites:

 Stay inside.
 Practice social distancing or isolate.
 Clean myself.
 OMG, I’ve become a house cat.